Written by

 We hosted a webinar on email authentication to help familiarize email senders with the topic.
 Watch the video below as ZeroBounce COO Brian Minick explains how to authenticate emails.

 Email authentication is a set of protocols verifying that an email sent from your domain is legitimate.
-Email authentication tools protect your domain from spoofing and fraud and also tell email service providers – like Google and Yahoo – whether you sent an email or if someone is a fraudulent sender.
+Email authentication tools protect your domain from spoofing and fraud and also tell email service providers – like and – whether you sent an email or if someone is a fraudulent sender.

 If you want to know how to authenticate email, you need to familiarize yourself with the various email authentication protocols.